Best Best Reviews

 score is between 0 and 5

-The Dodd-Frank Act, officially known as the Dodd-Frank Wall Street Reform and Consumer Protection Act, is a United States federal law that was enacted in response to the financial crisis of 2007-2008.
+The Dodd-Frank Wall Street Reform and Consumer Protection Act is a United States federal law that regulates the financial industry in order to prevent another financial crisis like the one that occurred in 2008.

 Key Features